jonnor/bike-sharing-oslo/README.md

 ### Other transportation modes

 Can also look at other transportation modes?

 Like Taxi trips (and Uber etc).
+Public transportation (train, tram, underground).
+Could be 'connections' to public transit.

-Either to compare, or to get inspiration for analysis
+Either to compare, correlate, or to get inspiration for analysis.

 ### What people would like to know